sahilpohare/pingerchips-js-client/README.md

 like so:

 ```
-import Pusher from 'pusher-js';
+import Pingerchips from 'pusher-js';
-import * as PusherTypes from 'pusher-js';
+import * as PingerchipsTypes from 'pusher-js';

-var presenceChannel: PusherTypes.PresenceChannel;
+var presenceChannel: PingerchipsTypes.PresenceChannel;
 ...
 ```